December Webinar: Kea Configuration with Stork

 A room full of geeks, hacking Kea, Sysrepo, and other code

 One of the challenges in managing a large network is that many devices and services use different configuration mechanisms.
-There are two problems: how to store configuration and how to apply that configuration to a device or service.
+There are two problems: how to store a configuration and how to apply that configuration to a device or service.
 To solve this problem in a generic way, the IETF came up with two solutions: YANG and NETCONF.
-YANG is a data modeling language used to model configuration and state data and was published by IETF in 2010 as RFC6020.
-Network Configuration Protocol (NETCONF) is a network management protocol used to deliver configuration data and was standardized by IETF in 2006.
+YANG is a data-modeling language used to model configuration and state data that was published by IETF in 2010 as RFC6020.
+Network Configuration Protocol (NETCONF) is a network management protocol used to deliver configuration data, standardized by IETF in 2006.
 Its current revision is defined in RFC4741.

 Kea engineers got in touch with engineers from the Sysrepo project.
 We discussed several possible approaches and decided to go with an architecture of Sysrepo as the main YANG module storage that connects to Kea, using a custom-developed Sysrepo plug-in that would send the configuration and any future changes to Kea.
 Sysrepo would expose its the models using NETCONF interface.

 One of the essential components of that project is Sysrepo Datastore, a repository for YANG models that can be manipulated both locally (using provided tools) and remotely (using Netopeer2 NETCONF server).
 Since we had the prototype YANG model defined in the draft-ietf-dhc-dhcpv6-yang, we decided to use that model as a base and import it into Sysrepo.